Ananym/welcome-to-nexus/quests/ee-strength.md

 # Ee-san Trial of Strength

 The Ee-san trial of strength is a necessary part of taking your second [mark](character/marks.md).
-Bon-hwa will ask you to kill both leaders of eight specific mythic caves.
+Bon-hwa will ask you to kill both leaders of eight specific mythic caves, in any order.

+Those caves are Rabbit, Monkey, Rooster, Dog, Horse, Rat, Ox, Pig.

 You can revisit Bon-hwa to mark any kills you've made as complete - this page will explain why this is necessary and how often you should turn in.

 All of NTK's 'kill this' quests besides alliances work on a single kill tracker system.
 However, as Ee-san asks you to kill so many different creatures, the limits of the kill tracker complicate this task.